bigyihsuan/nicer-syntax/docs/loops-ranges.md

 every 1-th from start to end
 every 2-th from 10 to 20

-constant List is list of numbers containing 0, 1, 1, 2, 3, 5, 8, and 13
+constant List is list of numbers containing 0, 1, 1, 2, 3, 5, 8, and 13, done
+every 2-th from start to end of List # explicit collection name

-for number I from start of List to end of List, do
+for number I from start of List to end of List, loop # range in a for loop
     # do something
 done
 ```